 However, cougars are fierce and can easily kill an animal trying to steal their kill.
 Other cats such as the lynx and the bobcat will come off worse in a fight with a cougar, as can much larger animals.

-Black bears are larger than cougars, but in a fight over the kill, neither animal will escape unharmed.
-Wolves are also a dangerous animal to the cougar with a pack of wolves able to take down a cougar.
+Black bears are larger than cougars, but neither animal will escape unharmed in a fight over the kill.
+Wolves are also a dangerous animal to the cougar, with a pack of wolves able to take down a cougar.

 The cougar is a beautiful animal.
 They can leap and pounce from a great distance to reach their prey, which they can kill in one snap.
-They can take down animals that are much larger than them, but in doing so, they keep the natural order of their habitat.
+They can take down animals that are much larger than them, but they keep the natural order of their habitat in doing so.